SwedbankPay/swedbank-pay-design-guide-jekyll-theme/checkout/v2/checkin.md

 ### Note on consumer data

 During this stage, some consumer data is stored.
-Read more about our [Data Protection Policy][data-protection] for details on which information we store and its duration.
+Read more about our Data Protection Policy for details on which information we store and its duration.

 {% include iterator.html prev_href="./"
                          prev_title="Introduction"